Blogging Frequency: How Often Should You Blog?

 Blogging has come a long way since the early days of LiveJournal and Blogspot.
 What once was more akin to journaling has transformed into a powerful marketing tool that many businesses have used to propel significant growth.

-When discussing B2B blogging, the subject of blogging frequency often arises.
+When discussing B2B blogging, the subject of ideal blogging frequency often arises.
 After all, blogging effectively is no small thing.
 It takes both time and resources.
 Given what’s required, how often should a B2B business be publishing blog posts in order to maximize results?

 Should you write daily posts?
 Weekly?
 Monthly?